MauricePasternak/pathlib-js/docs/Filepath_Integrity-Stats-Type.md

 **Asynchronously** returns a boolean of whether the underlying filepath points to a socket.

 - Returns:
-  - `Promise<Boolean>` - true or false outcome of whether the filepath is a socket file.
+  - `Promise<boolean>` - true or false outcome of whether the filepath is a socket file.

 ### isSocketSync() <a name = "#isSocketSync"></a>

 **Synchronously** returns a boolean of whether the underlying filepath points to a socket.

 - Returns:
-  - `Boolean` - true or false outcome of whether the filepath is a socket file.
+  - `boolean` - true or false outcome of whether the filepath is a socket file.

 ### isFIFO() <a name = "#isFIFO"></a>

 **Asynchronously** returns a boolean of whether the underlying filepath points to a first-in-first-out queue.

 - Returns:
-  - `Promise<Boolean>` - true or false outcome of whether the filepath is a FIFO queue.
+  - `Promise<boolean>` - true or false outcome of whether the filepath is a FIFO queue.

 ### isFIFOSync() <a name = "#isFIFOSync"></a>

 **Synchronously** returns a boolean of whether the underlying filepath points to a first-in-first-out queue.

 - Returns:
-  - `Boolean` - true or false outcome of whether the filepath is a FIFO queue.
+  - `boolean` - true or false outcome of whether the filepath is a FIFO queue.

 ### parent() <a name = "#parent"></a>